nayeok1/Dedifferentiation_Model/README.md

 Figure A is CD133+ cell and Figure represents CD133- cell.
 As a result, SAL had marked inhibition on CD133+ and GEM showed better antiproliferative effect on CD133-.
 Interestingly, combined treatment led to a nearly complete abolishment of both CSCs and differentiated cells in vitro.

 #### 5.2.
 Parameter Fitting with mathematical model
 Because my model is based on population but the model I am looking at is cell volume, I had to do literature search for the conversion.
-Average cancer stem cells (CSCs) size is 1-10 um [Qiuhui Li](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4651715/).
+Average cancer stem cells (CSCs) size is 1-10 um ([Qiuhui Li](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4651715/)).
 Therefore, average CSC volume is 5.23 X 10^(-7) when we consider this cells as sphere.
-Pancreatic cancer cell size measures as average of 11-16 um in diameter [Angelyn V. Nguyen](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5866717/).
+Pancreatic cancer cell size measures as average of 11-16 um in diameter ([Angelyn V. Nguyen](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5866717/)).
 So average differenitated pancreatic cell volume is 1.15 X 10^(-5).
+The data we have extracted is CNT in the figure.

 ![extract](https://blogfiles.pstatic.net/MjAxODEyMTJfMjMg/MDAxNTQ0NTU2MjU0NDI0.UXG8pYjIJNQ_t8EOYrpXL46caFQkQbcQstrXWC3gaTUg.mh2-YzQ3PJaG52F706yWUG6p8xe7bhN6P-ouKgQ1irYg.JPEG.nayeonkim93/tumor_regression.jpeg)

 Based on what I have observed from the previous section.
-Systems bahave differently with different parameters set.
-What we want for the cancer model is diverge from the steady state which we can
+Systems bahave differently with different parameter sets.
+What I want for the cancer model is diverge from the steady state which I can use the system with feedback d0 = 0 and r1 ≠ 0 and d1 < v1 + r1 (4.1. case1).

 ![parameter fitting](https://blogfiles.pstatic.net/MjAxODEyMTJfMTE5/MDAxNTQ0NTU2MjUwODE2.j577gqLqkeQ6k6HzRsnW6sw_F41XjXvnmVqXvO-bESsg.d2MxAJVQ_ixlKZ7vVip5Fla-wREANcZjPQXFACQKr0sg.JPEG.nayeonkim93/Tumor_regression_of_xenograft_ODE.jpeg)

+I have